Black Hawk War (1865–1872): Treaty of Spanish Fork

 Brigham Young met with them and urged them to accept the treaty as the best deal they could get.
 He saw it as a way to help the destitute Ute who were being pressed out of the landscape year after year with nothing to show for it.
 The chiefs then went to their tents to think about what had been said.
 The following morning the chiefs were asked for their views of the treaty.
 The older chiefs suggested that Brigham Young would not mislead them and encouraged the others to sign.
 Kanosh and Sanpitch simply refused to give up their land wanting to keep things as they had been for a long time.

 After additional consultations the chiefs, except for Sanpitch, agreed to the treaty and set their marks to the paper on June 8, 1865.
 Sanpitch remained in his tent, refusing to sign.
 The rest of the chiefs lined up to receive the obligatory presents from the superintendent and church leaders.
 Sanpitch was persuaded to accept his presents but refused to put his name to the paper.
 The Ute chiefs were reminded it was their duty to turn in anyone who broke the peace and the assembly broke up.
 In the meantime, Black Hawk had attacked Thistle Valley, not ten miles from the location of the treaty negotiations.

-It should also be noted that treaties made between the Utes and the Church of Jesus Christ of Latter-Day-Saints were never ratified by the US government, they were only agreements.
-Only the United States Government had the authority to make Treaties with the Native Peoples.
+The treaties made between the Utes and the Church of Jesus Christ of Latter-Day Saints were never ratified by the US government since they were only agreements.
+Only the United States Government had the authority to make treaties with the Native Peoples.